mitsuba-renderer/drjit/src/python/docstr.rst

     are connected by an edge and subsequently separately differentiated.

-    In advanced applications that require multiple AD traversals of the same graph, specify specify different combinations of the enumeration :py:class:`drjit.ADFlag` via the ``flags`` parameter.
+    In advanced applications that require multiple AD traversals of the same graph, specify different combinations of the enumeration
+    :py:class:`drjit.ADFlag` via the ``flags`` parameter.

     Args: